jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch2.md

 > And purple is simply the thematic colour for Moebius, like blue is for Keves, and yellow for Agnus (and in rare cases like Consul H's colony, green symbolizes Keves and Agnus combined).

-> Incidentally, purple is the colour of the Aegis core for Ontos (Malos), and green for Pneuma (Pyra/Mythra).  __Future Redeemed__ makes it clear that the green energy glow of Matthew's and Noah's blades is caused by Pneuma, and the purple of N's is by Ontos.
+> Incidentally, purple is the colour of the Aegis core for Logos (Malos), and green for Pneuma (Pyra/Mythra).  __Future Redeemed__ makes it clear that the green energy glow of Matthew's and Noah's blades is caused by Pneuma, and the purple of N's is by Logos.

-> These common colour themes could be evidence of some connections, except that the original Noah (before N) possessed the purple blade, implying that Moebius did not have a specific connection to Ontos.
+> Those matching colour themes *could* be evidence of some deeper connections, except that Logos presumably was within Noah's Blade *before* he became Moebius, so Moebius had no specific relation to the purple Aegis core.
+And if green is meant to symbolize Ouroboros being the power of Keves and Agnus combined, then it's odd that the first Sword of Origin glowed purple instead of green.

 ----